mnajmikl/MultiLangPlayground/README.md

 # Multi Language Playground

-Repository for codes or projects that were written in multiple languages i.e. C, C++, C#, Java, and Python.
+Mixed for codes or projects that were written in multiple languages i.e. C, C++, C#, Java, and Python.